Roxana Silbert's brilliant opener for Hampstead is a thrilling drama about spying, counter terrorism and obsession...

 Neil and Zef have to watch Cora, and Neil is drawn into this woman’s life.
 Any more information would be a spoiler.
 Act Two opens with the political.
 Hannah lists the terrorist attacks in London from Westminster Bridge in March 2017 to London Bridge in November 2019.
 She explains the difficulty of identifying “lone wolf” terrorists.
 “We can’t find needles unless we collect the whole haystack, ” she says.

 It is a choice being made for us at government level, between personal liberty and protection from the acts of terrorism.
-Hannah wants Nail and Zef to design a system which is more efficient at identifying lone terrorists with fewer false positives.
+Hannah wants Neil and Zef to design a system which is more efficient at identifying lone terrorists with fewer false positives.
 Al Blyth has hit upon a subject of interest to us all and dramatized it with vibrancy and room for thought.
 Let us hope there are more plays to come from him.

 Tom Piper’s set is beautiful and adjusts to different venues without a need for scenery changes using hanging flats for projection to illustrate surveillance scenes.